Updated October 26, 2020

 On Tuesday, November 3rd, all Middle and Upper School students and faculty in Grades 7 through 12 will return to the building, while the Lower School students and Sixth Grade students will return home and resume the BWL Online distance learning curriculum.

-In mid-January, the Birch Wathen Lenox administration will reevaluate the plan (with input from state and local government) to determine whether any modifications are needed.
-Assuming that the alternating plan with learning blocks as outlined does not change significantly, the schedule for the remainder of the year is as follows.
+Assuming that the alternating plan with learning blocks as outlined does not change significantly due to school closures imposed by the New York State Department of Health or the city's government, the schedule for the remainder of the year is as follows.

 Following spring vacation on April 5th, Middle and Upper School students in Grades 7 through 12 will return to the building, while the Lower School and Sixth Grade students and faculty will return home and resume distance learning for the remaining two-month period until the end of the school year.